 As a result, this website is now the largest source of client inquiries for my consulting and facilitating services — something I would never have predicted when it went live in 2009.
 And the ever-growing body of articles on this blog and the inbound links to them continue to build my brand, authority, and SEO.

-If you are attempting to build social media followers by drive-by following—i.e. following a batch of new accounts every day, waiting a day or two, and then unfollowing the accounts that don’t follow you back—STOP THAT!
+Are you attempting to build social media followers by drive-by following—i.e. following a batch of new accounts every day, waiting a day or two, and then unfollowing the accounts that don’t follow you back?
+STOP THAT!
 You are trashing your brand.

-I’m surprised that so many people with social media bios clearly designed to project a professional image destroy their credibility by using this “strategy”.
+Many people with social media bios designed to project a professional image destroy their credibility by using this “strategy”.

 I suspect these are people that would never stoop to buying followers or likes.
 And yet ~30% of my daily new Twitter followers are drive-by followers.

 Drive-by following backfires because it ensures that I’m extremely unlikely to want to have any kind of social media connection with you.

 Here’s how it works on Twitter, my most important social media platform.
 I do my best to read the profile of every new follower.
 Rarely will I follow back right away unless you’re someone I know.
 Birdbrain, the excellent app I use to track Twitter followers, also shows anyone who’s unfollowed me.
 That’s where I get to notice that you’ve drive-by unfollowed me, typically within 48 hours of your initial follow.
-That’s when I get to make a mental note that you’re not a serious user of social media, just someone chasing a high follower count.
+That’s when I make a mental note that you’re not a serious user of social media, just someone chasing a high follower count.

 Instead, follow for a bit and post interesting stuff (I admit that mentions and RTs of me are nice too!)
 I may well follow you back.